UPPMAX/HPC-python/docs/common/understanding_clusters.rst

    - ... and small differences:

-     - commands to load R, Matlab and Julia and packages/libraries
+     - commands to load R, MATLAB and Julia and packages/libraries
-     - sometimes different versions of R, Matlab and Julia, etc.
+     - sometimes different versions of R, MATLAB and Julia, etc.
      - slightly different flags to Slurm

    - ... and some bigger differences: